Ol Onal

-The Ol Onal, also known as also known as Bhumij Lipi or Bhumij Onal, is an alphabetic writing system for the Bhumij language.
+The Ol Onal, also known as Bhumij Lipi or Bhumij Onal, is an alphabetic writing system for the Bhumij language.
 Ol Onal script was created between 1981 and 1992 by Ol Guru Mahendra Nath Sardar.
 Ol Onal script is used to write the Bhumij language in some parts of West Bengal, Jharkhand, Orissa, and Assam.

 Language

 Bhumij is a language of the North Munda group of the Austroasiatic languages, spoken mainly in the Indian states of Jharkhand, Odisha and West Bengal.
 It is spoken by around 100,000 people in India.
 The language is closely related to Mundari (mutually intelligible with it but with many dialectal differences), Ho, and Santali.

 History

 The Bhumij community had no written language, and knowledge was transmitted orally from one generation to another.
 Later researchers started to use Devanagari, Bengali, and Odia scripts to document the Bhumij language.
 However, Bhumijs did not have their own script.

 The Ol Onal script was created in between 1981 and 1992 by Mahendra Nath Sardar for writing Bhumij in India.
 It was initially designed by Sardar as a bicameral script, where the lowercase letters were known as Galang Onal, however only the capital letters called Ol Onal have been used for teaching and printed books.
 Sardar wrote many text books in the script (using only Ol Onal capital letters), but there's no known record of Sardar's Galang Onal lowercase letters (which are very different from the taught capitals) ever being used in publications, except in the script author's personal design manuscripts, with various tried variants that Sardar did not promote for wide use in the Bhumij community.